For information about the 2014 Archaeology Field School, click here.

 In addition, on display and in Strawbery Banke’s collections are hundreds of thousands of artifacts that have been recovered from Strawbery Banke investigations.
 The artifact collection includes objects of ceramic, glass, metal, wood, bone, shell, and leather.
 The collection is estimated to include over 700,000 specimens.
 The artifacts provide tangible evidence for details of life from the seventeenth to the late twentieth centuries, much of which is not available elsewhere.
 The examination of these artifacts as well as bones, seeds and other organic remains yield evidence about domestic, maritime, commercial and industrial activities, as well as diet, horticultural practices and the local economy and environment.
 Ceramics and glass constitute concrete proof of objects used in the household, while nails, hinges, brick mortar and other architectural objects demonstrate building construction materials and techniques.
 Artifacts also offer information on industries as potting and tanning, wealth, trade networks and changes in style, which, in turn, offer insight into daily living patterns and changes in culture over time.

-If you are interesting in learning more about the archaeology of Strawbery Banke, we invite you to visit the museum, review our calendar, or contact us about attending or scheduling archaeological presentations, archaeological workshops for career exploration and professional development, summer archaeology field schools and camps, and volunteer and research opportunities.
+If you are interesting in learning more about the archaeology of Strawbery Banke, we invite you to

 For more information on archaeology at Strawbery Banke, please contact Archaeologist Alix Martin at

 or call (603) 422-7521.